 And a charming and charismatic person understands this.
 To get value, we have to offer value.
 To gain charisma and the superpower to charm anyone, you have to give people what they want (and you can do so in a way where you get what you want at the same time!)

 Thankfully, people want surprisingly little most of the time.
 We want respect, love and understanding from our peers.
 In short, we want to feel connected.
 Mastering dominance will allow you to become a respected person.
 A dominant man is a respected man whom others value.

-The charisma part of the equation is in getting emotional investment.
+The charisma part of the equation gets us emotional investment.
 Doing this will allow others to feel connected to you.
 And once people are connected to you they will become emotionally invested in you.
 Once emotionally invested in you they will start to care about your success.
 And they will start to care about you as a person.

 After that, you will become the annoyingly charming person that we’ve all come across and hate to love.
 You’ll become the type of man overflowing with a charisma that allows you to swim through life with a team of people happy to see you and buy your shit.

 These aren’t the only things you will need for charisma, but these are critical in getting there.